 “Click what now“?
 Clickjacking is a generally misunderstood security vulnerability that is often difficult to explain and understand.
 The attack itself has been around for some time now; the term comes from a portmanteau of the words “click” and “hijacking.”
 But what is clickjacking?
-How does it pose a risk?
-More importantly, how do you defend against it?
+How does clickjacking pose a risk?
+More importantly, how do you defend against clickjacking?
 Let us take a look.

 Clickjacking generally refers to a type of attack in which a user is tricked into clicking on actionable content on a hidden website.
 This is usually done via an intermediary website.
 Consider the below image: